corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 ### Start your Notary service

-The two main components of the Network should now be fully functional and hence the Notary node can be started:
+The two main components of your network should now be fully functional and hence the Notary node can be started:

 ```bash
 java -jar corda.jar
 ```

 ## Further steps

-Nodes should now be able to register and join the network.
+Nodes will now be able to register and join the network.
 To do this they will need to have a node configuration file similar to the example Notary configuration above (including the correct Network Map and Identity Manager endpoints) as well as a copy of the `network-root-truststore.jks` file.

-You can inspect each service via the interactive shell.
-For example, for the above configurations, the Network Map shell can be accessed by connecting to the Network Map service via ssh, using the following:
+You can inspect each service via its interactive shell.
+For example, for the above configurations, the Network Map shell can be accessed by connecting to the Network Map service via `ssh`, using the following:
 * username
 * password
-* port configured
+* port
 as shown in the example `network-map.conf`.

 Use the following command if running a network locally: